finn-okeeffe/MSc-Szekeres/README.md

 🎆**Grade Achieved: A+** 🎆

-Thesis can be viewed on the UC library website [here](http://dx.doi.org/10.26021/14659), or within the thesis file.
+Thesis can be viewed on the UC library website [here](http://dx.doi.org/10.26021/14659), or within the thesis folder.